cs3org/charts/wopiserver/README.md

 # WOPISERVER

-A Vendor-neutral Web-application Open Platform Interface (WOPI) gateway for EFSS systems.
+The CS3 Wopiserver is a vendor-neutral implementation for the Web-application Open Platform Interface (WOPI) protocol for CS3 EFSS systems.
+It also includes a bridge extension to support some non-WOPI web editors such as CodiMD.

 ## Introduction